Freeyourgadget/Gadgetbridge/README.md

 * List and remove installed apps/watchfaces
 * Install .pbw files
 * Install firmware from .pbz files
+* Take and share screenshots from the Pebble's screen
+* Morpheuz sleep data syncronization (experimental)

 ## How to use (Pebble)